miqrc/fastify-typescript-docker-rest-api/README.md

 ## Files and folders

-- controllers: business logic.
+- controllers: Business logic.
 Where the work is done (included some examples)
-- middlewares: intermediate logic to be executed before business code (authentication)
+- middlewares: Intermediate logic to be executed before business code (authentication)
 - constants.ts: Define port and server secret
 - server.ts: API definition and server configuration (cors)